 “Professor Saunders gave stirring remarks in memory of the founders of the College and placed a wreath below the picture of Dr. N. C. Brackett, first President of the College.”

 In a 2017 conversation with alumnus Elbert Norton (Class of 1955), he recalled Professor Saunders, who would have been in his 80s at the time Norton was a student.
 He said that Saunders voluntarily kept his mailbox at the college, which forced him to walk up the hill every day to fetch his mail.
 One time Norton was asked to deliver the mail to the Saunders’ home.
 He remembers seeing books everywhere in sight and said there was even a podium in the parlor so Saunders could read standing up.*

 Saunders owned his Fillmore Street home until deeding it to local educator Carrie Dennis in 1962, well past the 1955 closure of the college.
-A beautiful headstone in Cedar Hill Cemetery in Bolivar has the Saunders name on it in large letters.
+A beautiful headstone in Cedar Hill Cemetery has the Saunders name on it in large letters.
 Inez’s birth and death dates are engraved on it, but only William’s birth date.
 We finally discovered that he William had moved in with his grandniece, Elsie Saunders Dodson, in Laurel, MD.
 He died there in 1963 at age 93.